sofatutor/bugsnag-capistrano/examples/capistrano3/README.md

 set :bugsnag_api_key, 'YOUR_API_KEY'
 ```

-And that's it!
+As an alternative, environment variables can be used to configure bugsnag-capistrano, for example setting the `api_key` with the `BUGSNAG_API_KEY` environment variable.

+Further configuration options available to Capistrano read the [deploy-tracking guide.](https://docs.bugsnag.com/platforms/ruby/other/deploy-tracking/)

+## Running the example
 Now when your deployments are made with Capistrano Bugsnag will automatically be notified.

 You can test this by running:
 ```shell